With AAPI Heritage month upon us, this post recognizes the challenges this group has overcome to help make basic fundamental rights available for all.

 Asian American Advancing Justice Asian Law Caucus joint rally for immigrant rights

 Today, the Asian American Advancing Justice Asian Law Caucus in San Francisco continues the work and legacy of Wong Kim Ark, Lee Yick, and Fred Korematsu, providing legal counsel and outreach for civil rights, immigrant rights, and workers’ rights.
 Visit their website for more information on their work.

 Historically, the fight for fair labor conditions for migrant workers closely coincides with the fight for civil rights.
 For many years, a large community of Japanese, Chinese, and Filipino workers were the backbone of Agricultural farm work in California.
-In the 1960s, the Filipino American community, galvanized by Larry “Seven Fingers” Itliong, started a labor strike in Northern California.
-This started one of many labor strikes centered around low wages, poor treatment, and abysmal working conditions.
+In the 1960s, the Filipino American community, galvanized by Larry “Seven Fingers” Itliong, started a one of many labor strikes in Northern California centered around low wages, poor treatment, and abysmal working conditions.
 To improve their working conditions, Filipino workers would strike.
 When the work force would strike, farm management would replace the workers with migrant Mexican workers.
 When Mexican migrant workers would strike, Filipino workers would be hired.
 It was a cycle of rotating and replacing workers without changes to the working conditions.
 Itliong and Cesar Chavez both understood that in order to impact real change, both communities would have to work together towards the same goals.

 Cesar Chavez and Larry Itliong